Chronic Obstructive Pulmonary Disease (COPD)

-- Lifestyle changes: Discontinuing the use of tobacco and increasing physical activity.
+- Lifestyle changes: Stop all smoking and increase physical activity.

 - Therapies: Oxygen therapy involves the use of a device that brings additional oxygen to your lungs.
-Pulmonary rehabilitation is a program that uses counseling, diet advice and physical activities to educate you on how to manage your COPD.
+Pulmonary rehabilitation is a program that uses counseling, diet advice and physical activities to help you better manage your COPD.

 - Medications: Steroids, inhalers and antibiotics may be prescribed in an effort to treat symptoms of COPD.